Spain worries propel sterling to 3-1/2 yr high

 LONDON, July 20 Sterling struck its highest

-level against the euro in more than 3-1/2 years on Friday due to
+level in more than 3-1/2 years on Friday due to growing worries

 since the aftermath of the Lehman Brothers' collapse in October